JetBrains/resharper-devguide/topics/Platform/Zones/Activation.md

 &nbsp;

- >  Currently (as of Wave01), auto-enabled zone definitions cannot be used for creating [Products or Features](FeaturesProducts.md).
-The options page to control enabling/disabling Products and Features does not take auto-enabled zones into account, and requires a zone to be activated by an explicit activator class.
+ >  Currently, (as of Wave01), auto-enabled zone definitions cannot be used for creating [Products or Features](FeaturesProducts.md).
+The options-page to control enabling/disabling Products and Features does not take auto-enabled zones into account, and requires a zone to be activated by an explicit activator class.
 If it doesn't find an activator for a Product or Feature, the checkbox is greyed out and the Product or Feature cannot be disabled.
 >
 > (The code is checking the hierarchical nature of the Product and Feature zone definitions so that when a Feature is disabled, any dependent Features are also disabled.
 It is using the active zones from the activators to get this information.
 Because none of the activators activate the auto-enabled zone, it appears to be a deactivated zone, and so the dialog marks the checkbox as disabled, even though the Feature is still enabled.)
 >